tweag/credential-helper/README.md

   Duration between cache prunes in [Go duration format][go_duration].
 Defaults to 1m.
 A negative value disables cache pruning.
 - `$CREDENTIAL_HELPER_GUESS_OCI_REGISTRY`:
   If set to 1, the credential helper will allow any uri that looks like a container registry to obtain authentication tokens from the docker `config.json`.
 If turned off, only a well-known subset of registries is supported.
+- `$CREDENTIAL_HELPER_CONFIG_FILE`:
+  Path of the optional configuration file.
+Subject to [prefix expansion](#prefix-expansion).
+If not set, the helper will use the default path `%workspace%/.tweag-credential-helper.json`.

 Additionally, you can configure how the installer behaves by adding any of the following settings to your `.bazelrc`: